Off the grid: A flood of federal aid often fails to reach America’s poorest families

 In November the governor halted indoor dining, and Shawna was furloughed from the restaurant for two months.
 She didn’t qualify for unemployment benefits of as much as $440 a week because her job paid cash and she didn’t report her modest income to the federal government.
 As far as the state and federal government were concerned, she hadn’t been working.

 Her fiance, who works at a junkyard towing wrecked cars and stripping parts, lost income as well.
 Stay-at-home orders and shuttered offices had cut into the number of cars on the road, and he said his pay had slipped from about $1,500 a month to as little as $500 a month.
-He didn’t receive most of his stimulus money because he owed back child support on grown children.
+He didn’t receive most of his stimulus money because he owed back child support.

 The money Shawna and Theo did get went to pay the water bill, which was costing them about $190 a month because of a leak that they couldn’t seem to find.
 They spent another $600-$700 in February to replace their home’s broken furnace.
 The owner let them stay for free in the crumbling two-bedroom house, which had gaping holes in the living room walls, in exchange for a promise that they would help fix it up.